Spiritual Tours of Scotland and Ireland

 Sites on both Ireland tours will include holy wells and mountains, sacred caves, enchanted lakes, mystical forests and images in the landscape.
 And many of the sites are featured for the first time on a Thin Places tour.
-There will also be dowsing demonstrations with dowsing rods and pendulums.
+There will also be dowsing demonstrations with dowsing rods and pendulums and some interaction and meditations with tree energy.
 Guests will be able to try for themselves to locate energy ley lines.

 See more information about both tours below.

 Note the Special “Northern and Western Edges” Double Tour Rebate – $100 off the total of both tours (per person).

 OCTOBER 6-15, 2023 – 9 days – $2695 + Air

 Armagh, Derry, Tyrone, Donegal, Down, Donegal

 This spiritual tour of the northern edge of Ireland (including Northern Ireland), Northern Edges starts from Dublin Airport and moves into the north country, tracing the edge of the land, touching some of the most ancient, sacred sites in Western Europe.
 This is the land of St. Patrick, of St. Brigid, of St. Columba (Colmcille), and the land of Fin MacCool, Cuchullain, Macha and Ossian the poet.
 This part of Ireland that is least visited and is still relatively undeveloped.
 The North has amazing energy, and the elements of the Irish countryside are magnified in this unspoiled landscape.